vitoperez117/Boosting_Customer_Retention_Sentiment_Analysis/README.md

    * Teaching techniques are too confusing
    * Pacing is too fast
    * Materials are not engaging.
 Lack of manipulatives.

-### Recommendations
 ### Method
 1. Gather Product Reviews
-    * In lieu of publicy available customer reviews from **Great Minds**, we can obtain product reviews using [PRAW](https://praw.readthedocs.io/en/stable/getting_started/quick_start.html) to scrape the subreddit page **r/Teachers** for posts, comments, and replies from educators relating to "Eureka".
+    * In lieu of publicy available customer reviews from **Great Minds**, we can obtain product reviews using [PRAW](https://praw.readthedocs.io/en/stable/getting_started/quick_start.html) to scrape the subreddit page `r/Teachers` for posts, comments, and replies from educators relating to "Eureka".
 2. Perform Sentiment Analysis
     * Pre-processing product reviews using [NLTK](https://www.nltk.org/) prepares them for the [sentiment intensity analyzer](https://github.com/cjhutto/vaderSentiment) within NLTK to measure customer sentiment.
 3. Visualize Performance